bmurrtech/IT_research/test_knowledge/s1_presales_proficient.md

 What is the first step in troubleshooting Interoperability issues?
 - [ ] Disable the Agent
 - [ ] Open a Support Ticket
-- [x] Add an Exclusion
+- [?]
+Add an Exclusion
-- [ ] Check for known Interoperability cases
+- [?]
+Check for known Interoperability cases

 If the SentinelOne Agent is offline then troubleshooting commands to execute on the agent are?
 - [ ] sentinelctl status > c:\temp\network.txt